bitgreen/carbon-api-dashboard/README.md

 You can run the Dashboard and the Api in Docker.
 The Dashboard will be reachable on port 3000, for example with http://localhost:3000.
 The API will be reachable on port 3001, for example with http://localhost:3001.

-If you wish to use docker for production you should change the POSTGRES_PASSWORD: in the docker-compose.yml run a docker for a reverse proxy as follows:
+If you wish to use docker for production you should change the POSTGRES_PASSWORD: in the docker-compose.yml and Run a docker for a reverse proxy as follows:

 ## Reverse Proxy